Lesson 1.3: BNF Syntax and Parser Generation

 syntax IntConstant ::= r"({DecConstant}|{OctConstant}|{HexConstant})({IntSuffix}?)" [token] syntax lexical DecConstant = r"{NonzeroDigit}({Digit}*)" syntax lexical OctConstant = r"0({OctDigit}*)" syntax lexical HexConstant = r"{HexPrefix}({HexDigit}+)" syntax lexical HexPrefix = r"0x|0X" syntax lexical NonzeroDigit = r"[1-9]" syntax lexical Digit = r"[0-9]" syntax lexical OctDigit = r"[0-7]" syntax lexical HexDigit = r"[0-9a-fA-F]" syntax lexical IntSuffix = r"{UnsignedSuffix}({LongSuffix}?)|{UnsignedSuffix}{LongLongSuffix}|{LongSuffix}({UnsignedSuffix}?)|{LongLongSuffix}({UnsignedSuffix}?)" syntax lexical UnsignedSuffix = r"[uU]" syntax lexical LongSuffix = r"[lL]" syntax lexical LongLongSuffix = r"ll|LL"

-As you can see, this is rather more verbose, but it has the benefit of both being much easier to read and understand, and also increased modularity.
 Note that we refer to a named regular expression by putting the name in curly brackets.
-Note also that only the first sentence actually declares a new piece of syntax in the language.
-When the user writes syntax lexical, they are only declaring a regular expression.
-To declare an actual piece of syntax in the grammar, you still must actually declare an explicit token production.
+Note also that only the first sentence actually declares a new piece of syntax in the language. syntax lexical only declares an explicit regular expression.

-One final note: K uses Flex to implement its lexical analysis.
-As a result, you can refer to the Flex Manual for a detailed description of the regular expression syntax supported.
-Note that for performance reasons, Flex's regular expressions are actually a regular language, and thus lack some of the syntactic convenience of modern "regular expression" libraries.
+Finally, recall that K uses Flex to implement its lexical analysis.
+As such, you can refer to the Flex Manual | Patterns for a detailed description of the regular expression syntax supported.
+For performance reasons, Flex's regular expressions are actually a regular language, and thus lack some of the syntactic convenience of modern "regular expression" libraries.
 If you need features that are not part of the syntax of Flex regular expressions, you are encouraged to express them via a grammar instead.

 Ahead-of-time parser generation